HedgeDocs/HedgeDocs.github.io/README.md

 Page layout is defined in `mkdocs.yml`.
 There you can add new pages and sections to HedgeDocs, by pointing the pages to a markdown file.

 ## New Page Guidelines
+When adding new pages, please follow these guidelines (check pre-existing pages for examples):

-- Be sure to follow the general structure while adding new pages.
+- Be sure to follow the general structure while adding new pages
-- Make sure that each markdown file has a title.
-The first title in the markdown file is what's going to show up in the webpage's search results.
+- Make sure that each markdown file has a title (specified with `#`).
+The first title in the markdown file is what's going to show up in the webpage's search results
+- Guides should include an info box before the title, listing the tools that they're using.
+The info box should include a link to the relevant tools page
+    - If the tools aren't included in the tools page, add them.
+If that doesn't make sense, then add the links to said tools in the info box.
+- Not mandatory, but please try to add a description metadata to every new page.
+More info below...

 ## Material for MkDocs features
 Since HedgeDocs uses Material for MkDocs, you might want to check its [references](https://squidfunk.github.io/mkdocs-material/reference/) to better understand its features.
 You can use plain markdown, but you can also use admonitions, buttons, and even icons from Font Awesome.